 Biggest Corruption Scam

-Some of the most infamous scams are the HD Submarine scam, the Petrol Pump scam, the Churhat lottery scam, the Fodder scam, the Bitumen scam, the JMM bribery case, Sugar scam, Bofors scam.
+Some of the most infamous scams are the HD Submarine scam, the Petrol Pump scam, the Churhat lottery scam, the Fodder scam, the Bitumen scam, the JMM bribery case, the Sugar scam, and the Bofors scam.
 Securities scam (1992) snatched Rs 5000 to 9000 crore from the stock market and financial institutions.

 However, ‘the most notorious was the fodder scam in which Rs 950 crore was withdrawn and former Bihar Chief Minister Lalu Prasad Yadav was charged.
 Even the school uniform scams did not help convert corrupt persons.
 And recently the scam in the 2G spectrum came into the limelight.